the-technat/dotfiles/README.md

 Note: We assume that either this runs somewhere you can enter your password a couple of times or passwordless-sudo is configured.

 ## New ideas
+- Check if VSCode settings are applied corretly
+- Do we want to set macOS UI settings?
 - Support work machine
 - Support ephemeral machines
 - check race-condition between code and homebrew